The ultimate guide to federal student loans

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-For prospective students, the long-term economic benefits of attending college have never been higher, but so have the costs.
-If you don’t have the cash on hand to pay for potentially thousands of dollars each year, you could qualify for federal aid.
-Federal student loans are a type of funding provided by the U.S. Department of Education that can help students pay for tuition, fees, books, housing and more.
-Here’s what you should know about these types of loans as you explore ways to pay for college.
+For prospective students, the long-term economic benefits of attending college have never been higher, but neither have the costs.
+If you don’t have the cash to pay for thousands of dollars in tuition each year, you could qualify for federal student loans, which are a type of funding provided by the U.S. Department of Education.

 Summary: Federal student loans